textileio/go-threads/store/README.md

 `EventCodec` is an abstraction used to:
 - Transform actions made in a txn, to an array of `store.Event` that will be dispatcher to be reduced.
-- Encode actions made in a txn to a `ipldformat.Node` which will serve as the next building block for the appended Record in the local peer log.
+- Encode actions made in a txn to a `format.Node` which will serve as the next building block for the appended Record in the local peer log.
 - The reverse of last point, when receiving external actions to allow to be dispatched.